department-of-veterans-affairs/va.gov-team/products/content/governance/planning.md

 ### Quality assurance
 - How do we make sure that content meets VA.gov standards for plain language and accessibility?
 - How do we make sure that content that needs to be translated meets translation-ready standards?
+- How do we balance content author automony and overall content production sustainability with quality standards?

+## Proposed solutions

+1. Solidify strategy for what content specifically belongs in R&S and clearly document this as well as for the R&S planning group.

+2. Create a Resources & Support content planning group that consists of representatives from the OCTO content team + each business line (i.e., health, disability, education, careers, life insurance, pension, burials and memorials).
+Group's responsibilities include:
+  - Maintaining a log of all R&S content
+  - Identifying critical legacy content for migration that OCTO + business line SMEs should partner closely on, and establishing a timeline for migration
   -

-### Proposal

-Can we create a content planning group that consisting of representatives from the OCTO content team + each business line (i.e., health, disability, education, careers, life insurance, pension, burials and memorials)?
-The group could potentially create an initial editorial calendar of articles and then regularly review proposed articles to make sure:
+2. Establish a content QA process that uses the content checklist to make sure all R&S content adheres to critical content standards. meeting weekly to review article requests and in-progress articles
   - We aren't creating duplicative/slight variations of the same topic
   - When we need to update existing content rather than create new content
   - Articles are optimized for SEO and we avoid keyword cannabilization